rsyncOSX/RsyncUI/README.md

 The development commenced in December 2020 and the next release of RsyncOSX will be sometime before summer 2021.
 The next version is build for **macOS Big Sur** only.
 The name of the next version is **RsyncUI**.
 It is built for macOS Big Sur and later, that is why it will be released as a new appliction and not replace the current version of RsyncOSX.

 The current version of RsyncOSX is a Swift and Storyboard (View Controllers) developed macOS application.
 SwiftUI is a framework for UI and it replaces the Storyboards and the code for the View Controllers.

-There is some more info about [the SwiftUI version](https://rsyncosx.netlify.app/post/swiftui/) and the progress.
+A new [site for documentation](https://rsyncui.netlify.app) is also in development.
+The documentation in the site will be updated as part of the development of next version.

 ## Dependencies